-- Responsible party

-- Researcher

-- Ethics Committee (HSREC)

-[who can I talk to if I have questions or problems?]

-Direction of POPIA relevant complaints:

-- To the researcher, however at times the ethics committee (HSREC) may be the first point of call - If unresolved via researcher contact HSREC - If unresolved via HSREC contact NHREC (National Health Research Ethics Council) - If unresolved via NHREC contact ASSaF (Academy of Science SA) - If unresolved via ASSAf contact the Information Regulator

-Direction regarding study-related injuries:

-Who should be contacted in the event of a study-related injury

-Direction regarding general contact details for the research team for:

-Questions, concerns, or complaints about the research/study.

-Direction to an independent person (not in the research team) who they can contact for:

-Questions, concerns or complaints about the research/study or any questions about their right to information/to offer input.
+- Responsible party - Researcher - Ethics Committee (HSREC) - [Who can I talk to if I have questions or problems?]
+Direction of POPIA relevant complaints: - To the researcher, however, at times, the ethics committee (HSREC) may be the first point of call - If unresolved via researcher contact HSREC - If unresolved via HSREC contact NHREC (National Health Research Ethics Council) - If unresolved via NHREC contact the Information Regulator Direction regarding study-related injuries: - Who should be contacted in the event of a study-related injury?
+Direction regarding general contact details for the research team for: - Questions, concerns, or complaints about the research/study. - Direction to an independent person (not in the research team) whom they can contact for: - Questions, concerns or complaints about the research/study or any questions about their right to information/to offer input.